Skip to main content

 CoRE Support Officer

 Leena joined WHG in April 2021 as a Bilingual Health Educator, assisting migrant and refugee women to access CALD appropriate health information and make informed health choices.
 Leena has also worked as a Software Engineer in both government and private sector and is from Singapore.
-Leena is currently working in the role as our CoRE Support Officer.
+Leena is currently pursuing the Bachelor of Community and Human Services and working in the role as our CoRE Support Officer .

 Dee Micevski